Edit Page

 GET /inventory?hint={'item':1} HTTP/1.1

-GET /inventory?hint=item&hint=-status HTTP/1.1
+GET /inventory?hint=+item&hint=-status HTTP/1.1

 GET /inventory?hint={'$natural':1} HTTP/1.1

-Perform a reverse collection scan
+For a reverse collection scan:

 GET /inventory?hint={'$natural':-1} HTTP/1.1